Portugal Golden Visa Private Equity Funds Compared (2026)

 Calculate total fee load: management fee + performance fee + subscription fee + any redemption fees over the full fund term

-Verify the lock-up period aligns with your citizenship timeline and personal liquidity needs
+Verify the lock-up period aligns with your permanent-residence/nationality planning horizon and personal liquidity needs

 Ask whether target returns are net or gross of all fees — and request audited track records from prior funds